grinnell-cs/csc151-images/_labs/mental-models-of-computation.md

 + All of the strings of the overall expression.

 In addition to this information, try to "read" the expression and in a sentence, describe what you believe the expression evaluates to.
-Check your work in DrRacket.
+Check your work in Scamper:

 ```racket
 ; (a) (Driver B)